Monitor and manage your projects from any place on the world using the Mervis SCADA service available for free.

 Example of a data point table

-A clear table offering you quick access to all selected data points.
-In this mode, you can monitor and change data point values, keep track of the system status, its availability and other parameters.
+A clear table offers you quick access to all selected data points.
+In this mode, you can monitor and change data point values, keep track of the system status, its availability, and other parameters.
 A separate menu with a list of all projects connected to SCADA is then designed to quickly switch between projects.

 An example graphic schematic

-Graphic schematics are designed for quick and descriptive visualisation of the current status of the system and its components.
-Schematics can have the form of a building floorplan, boiler room schematic, visualisation of a heating system etc. Schematics can be created in the Mervis IDE environment using a wide collection of switches, indicators, text fields and other elements and placing them with a single drag-and-drop.
+Graphic schematics are designed for quick and descriptive visualization of the current status of the system and its components.
+Schematics can have the form of a building floorplan, boiler room schematic, visualization of a heating system, etc. Schematics can be created in the Mervis IDE environment using a wide collection of switches, indicators, text fields and other elements and placing them with a single drag-and-drop.
 Thanks to wide configuration options, you can customize each element to suit your or your customers' needs.
 You can also import custom images if needed.